Cowboy Ian Tyson's Four Strong Winds

-The couple began to grow distant from each other; Ian Tyson was a heavy drinker, was handsome with a roving eye, and was beginning to hang out in the local music scene.
-While recovering in hospital from a broken ankle that was shattered after a horse bucked him off and then stepped on it, Tyson had taught himself to play the guitar to the tune of Johnny Cash.
+The couple began to grow distant from each other.
+Tyson was a heavy drinker, handsome with a roving eye, and was beginning to hang out in the local music scene.
+While recovering in hospital from a broken ankle that was shattered after a horse bucked him off and then stepped on it, he taught himself to play guitar to the tunes of Johnny Cash.

 Ian Tyson made his singing debut performance with the rock and roll band The Sensational Stripes at the Heidelberg Café in Vancouver, British Columbia.
 By the fall of 1956, Evinia Pulos had dropped out of school and taken off for California, devastated when she discovered that Ian was having an affair with another student.